XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Registers, Addresses, and Data Types.md

 -----------------------------------------

-Endianness in Addressing: Enidianness is the order in which btyes are
+**Endianness in Addressing:** Endianness is the order in which bytes are stored or retrieved from memory.

+Little-Endian processors will store the value